 A short distance from the Mahatta River, behind Salmon Island, is the mouth of Monkey Creek and the location of the former community of Mahatta.
 Monkey Creek was named for a local man, known by the nickname of "monkey", who lived alone in the cove in about 1904.

 The cove was reportedly used by Wallace Brothers, who operated a salmon cannery there is 1911.
-The cannery was purchased by the Winter Harbour Canning Company Limited, who operated a crab and clam cannery in the building.
+It was later moved to Koskimo.
+The cannery was purchased from the Winter Harbour Canning Company Limited, who operated a crab and clam cannery in the building.

 In about 1930 a trapper, Gordon Cox, built a small shack at the mouth of Monkey Creek, in which he and his wife lived for 30 years.